TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 Going to a session became a high.
 I always left feeling confident.

-But that's not what I originally booked counselling for.
+But that's not what I booked counselling for.
 I went there because I was trans, and I wanted to do something about it.
 I didn't want to be calm.
 I didn't want to be ok with the status quo of my life.

 # Part two: The man